 As a non-violent person dedicated to helping people, one wouldn’t expect my older brother’s Washington D.C. apartment to boast an armory of exotic weapons.

 During my first trip to Australia, I was ecstatic to find a rare left-handed boomerang for Brett.
 His collection began with this simple novelty gift.
 Soon, it evolved into an ironic, running tradition.

 The next year, I returned from Thailand with a handmade slingshot used for hunting small game (off-label use: youthful hijinks).
 A later trip to Australia yielded a waddy (or, nulla nulla)—a heavy, hand-carved wooden club used by the Aborigines for both hunting and self-defense.
-Coastal Peniche produced a carefully-designed barb that Portuguese fisherman use to catch local octopi.
+Coastal Peniche produced a customized barb that Portuguese fisherman use to catch local octopi.
 From Mumbai, a palm-sized blade in the shape of a Shakti.
-To this day, a British sword cane is waiting to be picked up from Fes, after being held in Moroccan Customs.
+To this day, a British sword cane is awaiting pick up from Fes, after being held in Moroccan Customs.

 One Happy Island

 As our plane descends into Queen Beatrix International Airport, my mind fixates upon this tradition, and the unknown weapon waiting to be discovered on Aruba—a place known affectionately as One Happy Island.

 The people of Aruba have reason to be happy.
 They reside safely outside of Hurricane Alley.
 They enjoy the most sun in the Caribbean.
 Local divi-divi trees offer shady asylum across the island’s endless beaches, and a neglectful sunburn is easily remedied with the soothing gel of the aloe cacti that flourish here.